 Due to the short-term nature of many carpentry jobs and the cyclical nature of the industry, the number of job openings for carpenters declines during economic slowdowns.
 Carpenters who have broad skills will have the best chances of remaining employed.

-Wages for entry-level carpenters range from $12 to $22 per hour.
+Job opportunities in the construction field are expected to grow by 25% between now and 2020.
+The median salary for individuals in the construction industry is $28,410 or $13.66 per hour.
 Pay varies with the area of the country, the employer and the type of job.
 Union workers earn higher wages.
-Apprentices generally earn about half the wage of skilled carpenters but receive higher pay as they gain experience and skills.*
+Apprentices generally earn about half the wage of skilled carpenters but receive higher pay as they gain experience and skills.